 Viewport width and height are clamped to implementation-dependent maximums when specified.
-The maximum width and height may be found by issuing an appropriate Get command (see chapter 6).
+The maximum width and height may be found by calling GetFloatv with the symbolic constant MAX_VIEWPORT_DIMS.
 The maximum viewport dimensions must be greater than or equal to the larger of the visible dimensions of the display being rendered to (if a display exists), and the largest renderbuffer image which can be successfully created and attached to a framebuffer object (see chapter 4).
 INVALID_VALUE is generated if either w or h is negative.

-The state required to implement the viewport transformation is four integers and two clamped floating-point values.
-In the initial state, w and h are set to the width and height, respectively, of the window into which the GL is to do its rendering.
+The state required to implement the viewport transformation is four integers and two clamped floating-point values for each viewport.
+In the initial state, w and h for each viewport. are set to the width and height, respectively, of the window into which the GL is to do its rendering.
 If the default framebuffer is bound but no default framebuffer is associated with the GL context (see chapter 4), then w and h are initially set to zero. o_x , o_y , n, and f are set to $\frac{w}{2}$, $\frac{h}{2}$, 0.0, and 1.0, respectively.